-Blood samples and swabs will be sent to ESR's National Influenza Centre at Wallaceville, Upper Hutt.

-- Swabs will be tested for flu and other respiratory viruses (SARS-CoV-2, respiratory syncytial virus, rhinovirus, enterovirus, parainfluenza virus types 1-3, adenovirus and human metapneumovirus). - Blood samples will be tested for antibodies, other immune cells, and specific genes that associate with immune responses.
+- Blood samples and swabs will be sent to ESR's National Influenza Centre at Wallaceville, Upper Hutt. - Swabs will be tested for flu and other respiratory viruses (SARS-CoV-2, respiratory syncytial virus, rhinovirus, enterovirus, parainfluenza virus types 1-3, adenovirus and human metapneumovirus). - Blood samples will be tested for antibodies, other immune cells, and specific genes that associate with immune responses.
 Some of these immune tests will be done at Wallaceville and at the Malaghan Institute of Medical Research in Wellington.
-A small amount of your samples will be sent to St. Jude Children's Research Hospital in Memphis for more complex testing that cannot be performed here.
-None of these tests being done would be important for your healthcare. - Your samples may be tested to help in the response to public health issues, such as understanding the body's immune response to a new influenza virus or other pandemic viral threats.
-The samples used for these purposes will be de-identified. - Your samples will be stored securely for 10 years after the study ends, and then will be disposed of safely. - You may hold beliefs about a sacred and shared value of all or any tissue samples removed.
+A small amount of your samples will be sent to St. Jude Children's Research Hospital in Memphis, USA for more complex testing that cannot be performed here.
+None of these tests being done would be important to your healthcare, and we do not provide individual results for these samples. - Your samples may be tested to help in the response to public health issues, such as understanding the body's immune response to a new influenza virus or other pandemic viral threats. - Your samples will be stored securely for 10 years after the study ends, and then will be disposed of safely. - You may hold beliefs about a sacred and shared value of all or any tissue samples removed.
 The cultural issues associated with sending your samples overseas and/or storing your tissue should be discussed with your family/whānau as appropriate.
 There are a range of views held by Māori around these issues; some iwi disagree with storage of samples citing whakapapa and advise their people to consult before participating in research where this occurs.
 However, it is acknowledged that individuals have the right to choose.